huggla/sam-samba/README.md

 # samba-alpine
 A secure and minimal docker image with Samba server (share) on Alpine edge.
+Runs as non-privileged user.

 ## Internal container ports (expose externally as 137, 139 and 445 if you wish)
 * UDP 1370